Mayoral election: Unemployment on Occupation Road

 The firm says it may hire new staff, but who will owner Andy Knight vote for to boost business?

-"I don't want to answer that question."'No trust'
+"I don't want to answer that question."

 No such quibbles from Franklin Miller, a pork pie hat-wearing West Indian gentleman in his 60s who lives nearby.

 "I've voted Labour all my life," he said.
 "And I will vote for Mr Livingstone because I don't trust the Conservatives to get us out of this mess."